 Would you like to help run our party?

-Whether you are interested in being the Welsh Party President, an Executive Officer or an ordinary committee member this is your opportunity to influence the Party’s priorities or contribute your skills and experiences.
+This is your opportunity to influence the Party’s priorities or contribute your skills and experiences.
 If you think you can make a difference to the party, show great leadership, decision making and relationship building skills, as well as commitment to delivering change, please do apply.

 The Welsh Liberal Democrats thrive with diversity and we are looking for applications from all backgrounds and from all parts of Wales for these positions.
 If you think you have something to give to the Party, check out the role descriptions and how to apply below.
 All positions in the Party are elected by single transferable vote.